damirlj/modern_cpp_tutorials/README.md

 }
 ```

-And now, moment of true: With this digression, I wanted to make an homage to one of my favorite author, Bruce Eckel[^bruce].
+And now, moment of true: With this digression, I wanted to make an homage to one of my favorite authors, Bruce Eckel[^bruce].
 Secondly, working on Android platform, a part of native code in C++, we also heavily use Java(Kotlin) as well.

 ### C++ type erasure